Space Age: 1957 to 1970s/1980s: Establishment and Space Race

 The Space Race was the first era of the Space Age.
 It was a race between the United States and the Soviet Union which began with the Soviet Union's October 4, 1957, launch of Earth's first artificial satellite Sputnik 1 during the International Geophysical Year.
 Weighing 83.6 kg and orbiting the Earth once every 98 minutes.
 The race resulted in rapid advances in rocketry, materials science, and other areas.
-One of the underlying motivations for the space race was military.
+One underlying motivation for the space race was military.
 The two nations were also in a nuclear arms race following the Second World War.
-Both nations made use of German missile technology and scientists from their missile program.
-The advantages, in aviation and rocketry, required for delivery systems were seen as necessary for national security and political superiority.
+Both nations used German missile technology and scientists from its missile program.
+The advantages in aviation and rocketry required for delivery systems were seen as necessary for national security and political superiority.

-The Cold War era competition between the United States and Soviet Union is one of the reasons the space age happened at that time.
-Since then the space age continues for the generation of scientific knowledge, the innovation and creation of markets, inspiration, and agreements between the space-faring nations.
+The Cold War competition between the United States and the Soviet Union is one reason the space age happened when it did.
+Since then, the space age has continued for the generation of scientific knowledge, innovation and creation of markets, inspiration, and agreements between the space-faring nations.
 Other reasons for the continuation of the space age are defending Earth from hazardous objects like asteroids and comets.

 Much of the technology developed for space applications has been spun off and found additional uses, such as memory foam.
 In 1958 the United States launched its first satellite, Explorer 1.
 The same year President Dwight D. Eisenhower created the National Aeronautics and Space Administration, commonly known as NASA.

 Prior to the first attempted human spaceflight, various animals were flown into outer space to identify potential detrimental effects of high g-forces in takeoff and landing, microgravity, and radiation exposure at high altitudes.